vCenter Server services fail to start due to full /storage/seat partition

 Note:

-To periodically clear the event tables, you can call it using a script.
+To periodically clear the event tables and prevent recurrence, the cleanup function can be called using an automated script.

 vi /storage/core/run_cleanup.sh